alexklibisz/elastiknn/developer-guide.md

 PyCharm can be a bit of a different story.
 You should first create a virtual environment in `client-python/venv`.
-You can do this by running `task py:venv`.
+You can do this by running `task pyVenv`.
 Even if the tests fail, it will still create the virtual environment.
 Then you should setup PyCharm to use the interpreter in `client-python/venv`.

 ### Testing

 Elastiknn has a fairly thorough test suite.

-To run it, you'll first need to run `task cluster:run` or `task jvm:run` to start a local Elasticsearch server.
+To run it, you'll first need to run `task dockerRunTestingCluster` or `task jvmRun` to start a local Elasticsearch server.

-Then, run `task jvm:test` to run the Gradle test suite, or `task py:test` to run the smaller Python test suite.
+Then, run `task jvmTest` to run the SBT test suite, or `task pyTest` to run the smaller Python test suite.

 ### Debugging